mrsarm/pose/Run-CI-envs.md

       run: docker push "mrsarm/web:$TAG"

     - name: Get compose.yaml
-      # Remember the compose file is stored at the mrsarm/e2e repo, not this one,
+      # Remember the compose file is stored at the mrsarm/e2e repo,
       # so it can be shared across all apps.
 CI has to fetch it first from
       # the right repo and branch, or use the default branch "master" if the feature
       # branch $TAG doesn't exist in mrsarm/e2e.